openvinotoolkit/openvino/docs/model_server/README.md

  A function call `GetModelMetadata` accepts model spec information as input and returns Signature Definition content in the format similar to TensorFlow Serving.

 [Get Model Status proto](https://github.com/tensorflow/serving/blob/r2.2/tensorflow_serving/apis/get_model_status.proto) defines three message definitions used while calling Status endpoint:
- `GetModelStatusRequest`, `ModelVersionStatus`, `GetModelStatusResponse` that are used to report all exposed versions including their state in their lifecycle.
+ `GetModelStatusRequest`, `ModelVersionStatus`, `GetModelStatusResponse` that report all exposed versions including their state in their lifecycle.

 Refer to the [example client code](https://github.com/openvinotoolkit/model_server/blob/main/example_client) to learn how to use this API and submit the requests using the gRPC interface.